-Towards Better Sharing of Paid and Unpaid Work in LAC
+OECD Series on Gender Equality: Towards a Better Sharing of Paid and Unpaid Work in LAC

-The OECD is teaming up with the EU Facility for Development in Transition for Latin America and the Caribbean to analyse the major barriers limiting women’s insertion into the formal economy.
-The joint project on gender aims to analyse gender gaps in educational, social and (formal and informal) employment outcomes with a focus on women's disproportionate responsibility for unpaid work.
+The OECD has teamed up with the EU Facility for Development in Transition for Latin America and the Caribbean to analyse the major barriers limiting women’s insertion into the formal economy.
+The joint project aims to analyse gender gaps in educational, social and (formal and informal) employment outcomes with a focus on women's disproportionate responsibility for unpaid care and domestic work.

-The project will build evidence and provide country-specific policy recommendations to design and implement comprehensive and multidimensional policies from a gender equality and women’s human rights perspective, in three specific and complementary policy domains:
+The project builds evidence and provides country-specific policy recommendations to design and implement comprehensive and multidimensional policies from a gender equality and women’s human rights perspective, in seven specific and complementary policy domains:

 - Expanding parental leave and flexible work options

 - Reducing the transmission of gender stereotypes through the education system

 - Ensuring access to quality education for all

 - Promoting women in non-traditional careers and leadership positions

 - Combating violence, as a key to raising women economic independence

 The series Towards Better Sharing of Paid and Unpaid Work in LAC comprises four country studies and one regional review: Chile, Peru, Colombia (Forthcoming) and Costa Rica (Forthcoming).
 Each publication reviews data on gender gaps, setting the country in the international context, and offers policy insights while including the latest PISA and PIAAC results, as well as the SIGI (Social Institutions and Gender Index).
 The key findings are presented to national authorities and shared during a series of discussions with relevant stakeholders, academia and civil society.